davidclin/markdown/README.md

 ###### Header 6

 # Carriage Returns
-This is a really long sentence that just got cut off right here \
+This is a really long sentence that just got cut off\
-and it won't stop!

-**'pre' tag*
+OUCH!

 <pre>
-This is text inside a pre-formatted tag
+This is pre-formatted text.
+Note there are no break, paragraph, or backslashes to produce a carriage return.
 </pre>

 # Spacing